Storm (Marvel Comics): Fictional character biography

 After 90% of the mutants of the world lose their powers, Storm leaves the X-Men to go to Africa.
 She rekindles her relationship with T'Challa, now a superhero known as Black Panther, marries him, and becomes the queen of the kingdom of Wakanda.
 She joins the new Fantastic Four alongside her husband when Reed and Sue take a vacation.
 On a mission in space, the Watcher tells Black Panther and Storm that their children will have a special destiny.
 Upon Reed's and Sue's return to the Fantastic Four, Storm and the Black Panther leave, with Storm returning to the Uncanny X-Men to help out with events in Messiah Complex.
 After joining with the X-Men again, Storm is confronted by Cyclops over her position as an X-Man and a Queen.
 Cyclops reminds her that she made him choose between family and duty before, and she needs to make the same decision.
 Storm reacts by returning to Wakanda to face a despondent Black Panther, with the two seemingly falling out with each other, although it is later revealed that the Black Panther had been possessed by the Shadow King.
 After incapacitating the possessed T'Challa, Storm battles Cyclops, who had been mentally enthralled by the Shadow King to kill the other X-Men.
 After being forced to drive him out by striking Cyclops through the chest with a massive lightning bolt, the Shadow King then takes control of Storm, only to be devoured in vengeance by Bast, the Panther God, who had agreed to hide inside of Storm's mind to take revenge on the Shadow King for possessing T'Challa.

-Around the early 2010, Storm assumes a leadership position in a team operating from the island of Utopia, near San Francisco, after the X-Men: Schism.
-She took Cyclops's side in the Schism and thus becomes member of his new X-Tinction Team.
+Around the early 2010s, Storm assumes a leadership position in a team operating from the island of Utopia, near San Francisco, after the X-Men: Schism.
+She took Cyclops's side in the Schism and thus becomes a member of his new X-Tinction Team.
 After Avengers vs. X-Men, when T'Challa officially annuls their marriage, Storm returns to Wolverine's side and they both begin a relationship.
 During Marvel NOW! (early- to mid-2010s), she also goes back to a punk mohawk look with a new costume, and becomes a member of the Uncanny X-Force (with Psylocke, Spiral, Puck and a female Fantomex) and of an all-female incarnation of X-Men (with Jubilee, Rachel Grey, Rogue, Psylocke, Omega Sentinel and Monet/M).
 She also stars in her own short-lived solo title.